 GitHub Actions Marketplace) and private, internal workflows

 within your own organization.
-The preceding code uses the actions/checkout workflow to check out the code for
+The preceding code uses the public actions/checkout workflow to check out the code

 7 | The third step in this job uses the run keyword to execute npm test , which runs the app’s automated